holy-8/cool_char_lang/reference/documentation.md

 **Does not pop any cells from the stack**.
 It creates a local variable with provided name and initial value of 0.
 Referring to that variable after will refer to this local variable.

+If local variable with such name already exists, **its value will be reset to 0**.

+Local variables are stored separately from the global variables, so it is possible for global and local variables to have same name.

+Also, local variables are unique for each procedure, so several procedures can use unique local variables with same name.

 All local variables get deleted after procedure ends.